Skip to content

 Creating a Digital Object

 To create and associate a Digital Object with its relevant Archival Object, first click the "Add Digital Object" button in the Instances subrecord, then click the down arrow next to the Digital Object search box and select "Create."
 A blank Digital Object template will appear.
 The Digital Object template features many of the same metadata fields as an Archival Object.
-Resist the temptation to use as many of the fields as possible and instead add only the following, clicking the "Create and Link to Digital Object" button when finished:
+Resist the temptation to use as many of the fields as possible and instead add only the following and then click the "Create and Link to Digital Object" button when finished:

 Basic Information

-• Title: Copy and paste the Archival Object display string (title and dates) and, for now, append (Digital) to the title.
+• Title: Copy and paste the Archival Object Title field and, for now, append (Digital) to the title.

 File Versions